EBI-Metagenomics/EMG-docs/docs/glossary.rst

     Pan-genome
-        The entire set of genes (core and accessory) within a species
+        The entire set of genes (core and accessory) within a species.

     KEGG
-        Kyoto Encyclopedia of Genes and Genomes - a collection of databases used to assign high level functional and pathway annotations
+        Kyoto Encyclopedia of Genes and Genomes - a collection of databases used to assign high level functional and pathway annotations.

     COG
-        Cluster of Orthologous Groups of proteins - a database of groups of proteins inferred by orthology
+        Cluster of Orthologous Groups of proteins - a database of groups of proteins inferred by orthology.

     ITS